 If you’ve been freelancing for quite a while, it’s time to ask yourself: does your skill still bring value to today’s businesses?
 On the other hand, if you’re letting go of your full-time job in exchange for freelance gigs, is your current skillset attractive to the freelance world?

 If your skills need a makeover, worry not.
-In this article, I’ll discuss the most common freelance jobs online, as well as the most in-demand skills employers are looking for.
+In this article, I’ll discuss the most common freelance jobs online; and the most in demand freelance skills employers look for.

 All websites require content, and freelance writers can fulfill this need.
-Writing is one of the best freelance skills to learn if you’re aiming for big bucks and constant work.
-However, those just starting out need to know one thing: competition runs high.
+Writing is one of the best freelance skills to learn if you aim for big bucks and constant work.
+However, those just starting need to know one thing: competition runs high.

-Even the best writers in this field struggle to find work, and even if they do, the pay is often disappointing.
-This is mainly because entry into the freelance writing world isn’t that difficult.
+Even the best writers in this field struggle to find work.
+And even if they do, the pay is often disappointing.
+It is mainly because entry into the freelance writing area isn’t that difficult.
 Knowing how to write doesn’t require specialized knowledge, which has led to a plentiful supply of freelance writers.

 There is, however, one solution to this problem: learn how to write for a niche audience.
-Marketing yourself as a writer for a specific subject and format will set you apart from the pack.
+Marketing yourself in freelance writing for a specific subject and format will set you apart.
 Being a niche writer requires specialized knowledge on a particular subject – and this specialty is what companies who pay big bucks need.